Edrington (spirits company): History

 The Robertson sisters (Elspeth, Agnes and Ethel) inherited the Scotch whisky interests founded and developed by their grandfather and father.
-Keen to ensure the independence of the company, the welfare of its employees and to continue their tradition of supporting good causes in Scotland, in 1961 the sisters created The Edrington Group (named after a farm near their home in the Scottish Borders) to hold their business interests.
+Keen to ensure the independence of the company, the welfare of its employees and to continue their tradition of supporting good causes in Scotland, in 1961 the sisters created The Edrington Group (named after their home in the Scottish Borders) to hold their business interests.
 At the same time, they also established The Robertson Trust, a registered charity under Scottish law, which owns all voting shares in Edrington.
-The Robertson Trust is now Scotland's largest independent grant-making charitable trust, and is funded by the dividend income of its shares in Edrington.

-By 2022, the Trust had donated more than £322 million to charities in Scotland since its inception and given financial support to young people from deprived backgrounds who are attending higher education.
+The Robertson Trust is now Scotland's largest independent grant making charitable trust, and is funded by the dividend income of its shares in Edrington.
+By 2025, the Trust had donated more than £396 million to charities in Scotland since its inception and given financial support to young people from deprived backgrounds who are attending higher education.

-In 1999 Edrington acquired Highland Distillieres through a partnership with William Grant & Sons taking a minority interest (the 1887 Company).
+In 1999 Edrington acquired Highland Distillers through a partnership with William Grant & Sons taking a minority interest (the 1887 Company).